Subgenus Chlidoplitis

 1899 Osmia lysholmi Friese, Entomologische Nachrichten (Berlin), 25: 331.
 Type material: Syntypes mm, ff, “Jericho” [Palestine], “Brumana” [Lebanon], “Mersina” [Turkey], ZMHB (Berlin).-Combination Hoplitis (Hoplitis) lysholmi (Friese) in Zanden (1988b: 121).

-Nesting biology: Three females were observed to close the entrance of nests of the masarid wasp species Ceramius palaestinensis with mud, indicating that preexisting burrows in the ground serve as nesting site.
+Nesting biology: Three females were observed to close the entrance of nests of the masarid wasp species Ceramius palaestinensis with mud, suggesting that preexisting burrows in the ground serve as nesting sites.
 (Mauss, Müller and Yildirim, 2010)

 Hoplitis (Chlidoplitis) taenioceras (Benoist, 1927)